Gravitational Bremsstrahlung with tidal effects in the post-Minkowskian expansion

 Note that, because of scaling arguments, the tidal contribution vanishes in the soft limit $\omega \rightarrow 0$.
-As a consequence, tidal fields leave no trace on the gravitational wave memory at this order in $G$.
-Since the emitted angular momentum, $J^{\rm rad}$, at $\mathcal{O}(G^2)$ is proportional to the gravitational wave memory \cite{Damour:2020tta}, we conclude that there are no tidal effects on the emission of angular momentum at this order and, because of the relation $\chi^{\rm rad} = - \frac12 \frac{\partial \chi}{\partial J} J^{\rm rad} + \mathcal{O}(G^4)$ \cite{Damour:2020tta}, on the radiation reaction on the scattering angle, $\chi^{\rm rad} $, at order $G^3$.
+As a consequence, at this order in $G$ tidal fields leave no trace on the gravitational wave memory.
+(See the SM for details.)
+Since the emitted angular momentum, $J^{\rm rad}$, at $\mathcal{O}(G^2)$ is proportional to the gravitational wave memory \cite{Damour:2020tta}, we conclude that there are no tidal effects on the emission of angular momentum at this order.
+On the other hand, at leading-PM-order the radiation reaction on the scattering angle is related to the radiated angular momentum by $\chi^{\rm rad} = \frac12 \chi^{\rm cons}_{\rm LO} J^{\rm rad}$ \cite{Bini:2012ji,Damour:2020tta,Bini:2021gat}, where the leading-order conservative contribution to the scattering angle, $\chi^{\rm cons}_{\rm LO}$, is of ${\cal O}(G)$.
+As a consequence, $\chi^{\rm rad} $ is unaffected by tidal effects at ${\cal O}(G^3)$.